 First of all, anyone who thinks the US military is some awesome unbeatable fighting force in anything but hollywood movies needs a reality check.
-The US hasn’t outright won a war since WWII, is in the process of beingthrown out of Iraq, has been functionally defeated in Afghanistan, outright lost in Vietnam; and had to accept a draw in Korea.
+Despite outspending every other major world military combined for decades, the US hasn’t actually won a war since WWII.
 So let’s just lay that to rest right now.

 THAT is why we have to have guns.
 For the same reason why civil rights organizers in the South who used nonviolence as a tactic were virtually all armed – to defend against lynchings.
-An unarmed left can never build power because the ruling class will crush us via terrorism.
+An unarmed left can never build power because the Statists** will crush us via state terrorism.

 You simply cannot make revolution without arms.
 At every stage of the process we must be able to defend ourselves and each other.
-Not as isolated lone wolves – fuck hollywood* – but as communities in resistance that can mobilize to defend the world we are building.
+Not as isolated lone wolves, but as communities in resistance that can mobilize to defend the world we are building.

 *Hollywood pushes the narrative of lone wolf changing the world on their own because it’s hard to write coherent movies with lots of characters.
 But it’s a fantasy.
 Real change is ALWAYS about collective action.
 No one changes the world alone.